resteybar/flix/README.md

 ### Notes
 Faced difficulties trying to provide scrolling on throughout the whole screen when in a horizontal orientation.
 Also, making it viewable on various device sizes.

+Update: Solved due to asking Teacher's Assistant for help.